Engineering Notes

 Best for: Decision-making, risk analysis, scenarios where diverse viewpoints reduce blind spots.

 Each stage has a dedicated quality-check agent before passing work downstream.
-This adds latency but catches errors early—analogous to a manufacturing QA station.
+This adds latency but catches errors early.

 Here’s a working example using CrewAI to build a research crew: